 The app is a continuation of the same one employed on the Netatmo Welcome home security camera, but without the face-detection features.
 Since we first tried Welcome, the app has had a significant overhaul, and is considerably more user-friendly.
 If the thought of trawling through hours of tedious surveillance video puts you off actually using Presence, the app makes a little 60-second movie made of images taken over the past 24-hours, making reviewing events far easier.

-The aluminum device is weatherproof and capable of withstanding everything from freezing temperatures to the hottest, sunny days.
+The camera’s aluminum housing is lightweight and weatherproof, so it will withstand everything from freezing temperatures to the hottest, sunny days.
 Presence’s camera records 1080p full-HD videos and even captures clear video at night using infrared technology.
-It offers a 100-degree field of view, and users can zoom in to see details.
-Homeowners can check up on their houses using either live video streams or by viewing video saved on a local micro SD card.
-Data can also be backed up using FTP.
+It offers a 100-degree field of view, motion is detected within 65 feet, and zones can be specified for monitoring, so it’s not covering any public areas.
+Presence’s integrated floodlight can also be set to turn on automatically in hopes of discouraging any unwanted visitors.